 Consider learning by watching some of your co-workers in action when they first meet with a new business acquaintance.
 Watch how they find a casual non-work related common ground before proceeding to business.

 While it is important to follow the status quo in making decisions, understand that sometimes certain events or circumstances are not fully captured by the system.
-As a result, you have to allow exceptions to the rule in order to fulfil the ‘spirit’ of the system.
+As a result, you have to allow exceptions to the rule to fulfil the ‘spirit’ of the system.

 Give time for others to share without passing any form of conclusion or judgement on the situation.
-Sometimes the additional information you gain will make you change your stand and possibly save you some embarrassment.
+Sometimes the additional information you gain will make you change your stance and possibly save you some embarrassment.